KlingonDragon/my-recipes/Main/spaghetti-bolognese.md

 ² I use 500g of each mince as I can't buy 250g of pork mince at my local supermarket.
 If you can, it might make sense to half all the other ingredients and cook less.

-³ Oxo is a brand of stock cubes.
-One cube makes approx 200ml of stock.
+³ Bovril is a brand of meat extract paste.

-⁴ Bovril is a brand of meat extract paste.
+⁴ Alternatively, use passata.

 ## Method
 After adding any new ingredient to the pot, stir thoroughly.